paskal/blog/content/post/2022/self-hosted-comments-remark42/index.md

        ports:
          - "443:8443"
-         # uncomment the line below to make remark42 work not only on HTTP but also via HTTPS
+         # uncomment the line below to make remark42
+         # work not only on HTTPS but also via HTTP
          # - "80:8080"

        environment: